nizhunt/dotProduct/readme.md

 But the teacher doesn't want to check each solution by his own, so he appoints a student to verify everyone's calculation.

-The math teacher is a ZKP buff and want's to do the process using Zero Knowledge Proofs such that:
+The math teacher is a ZKP buff and want's to undertake the task using Zero Knowledge Proofs such that:

 - The verifier student should never ask for the actual matrices x and y or the solution from any student.
 - All that the verifier can ask for is a `proof` which can not be calculated back into the original values of x, y and the solution